ondfisk/AzureDevOpsTraining/README.md

 # Azure DevOps Training

-This repository contains a set of challenges to learn how to use [Azure DevOps](https://azure.microsoft.com/en-us/products/devops/).
+This repository contains a set of [challenges](/challenges) to teach you how to use [Azure DevOps](https://azure.microsoft.com/en-us/products/devops/).

 ## Notes